ivoras/EncryptedNotepad2/ABOUT.md

 This is a spiritual successor to the "Encrypted Notepad" app previously developed on SourceForge by the same author.
 The goal is still the same: *"Encrypted Notepad II" does only one thing, but aims to do it perfectly - a Notepad-like simple text editor where files are saved (and later loaded) encrypted with industrial strength algorithms*.
 No ads, no network connection required, no bloat, just run it.
 If you know how to use Windows Notepad app, you know how to use this app.

+This app works on old-fashioned files - not internal databases, not proprietary storage, not even SQLite.
+There's nothing to import or export.
+Each document is it's own file, saved in the encrypted OpenPGP ASCII-armoured format.
+That's it.

 # Current status

 Alpha version 0.2 - major features are done (de/encryption is complete), but there's space for improvement, especially in UX.